 The most common form of this medical condition is obstructive sleep apnea.
-In this case, the back of your tongue and other soft tissue in your throat obstruct your airway.
-This obstruction is what causes snoring; as air moves past constricted tissue that loud and annoying sound ensues.
+In this case, the back of your tongue and other soft tissues in your throat obstruct your airway.
+This obstruction is what causes snoring; as air moves past constricted tissue, that loud and annoying sound ensues.

 For years, the only treatment for obstructive sleep apnea was a CPAP—Continuous Positive Air Pressure—machine.
 However, the mask that must be worn with a CPAP machine is uncomfortable for many patients, and the noises the machinery makes can be difficult to live with.
-Today, Tamborello Dental Associates can specify a custom-made oral appliance that gently shifts your lower jaw forward.
+Today, Tamborello Dental Associates can design a custom-made oral appliance that gently shifts your lower jaw forward instead.
 This small movement opens the airway so you can breathe easily and sleep peacefully.
 Worn nightly, an oral appliance can eliminate the symptoms of sleep apnea and help you avoid other illnesses and diseases.